cody1213/static-dev-boilerplate/README.md

 9. Visit [http://localhost:4000](http://localhost:4000) in your browser

 And that's it.
-Put static files in the www folder and add any API placeholders in the routes.js file.
+If you make any changes to any file that isn't .jade, .less, or in the www folder, you'll need to restart the app.